Alcoholism and the Effects of Alcohol

-- Kidneys—inflammation and possibility of waste accumulating in body when urinary tract is blocked.
+- Kidneys–inflammation and possibility of waste accumulating in the body when the urinary tract is blocked.

 - Liver–alcoholism takes its greatest toll on the liver which, when healthy, is responsible for several essential body functions.
 Liver disease is the number one cause of death in alcoholics.
 Alcohol causes excessive fat in the liver which prohibits the liver from functioning properly.
 Inflammation of the liver, Cirrhosis of the liver (swollen, scarred, or dead tissue), Jaundice–bile enters the bloodstream when the liver doesn’t work.

 - Alcoholic diabetes–pancreas’ ability to produce insulin is affected.

 - Circulatory System–alcoholics have an increased risk of high blood pressure, strokes, and arteriosclerosis (hardening of the arteries) which may eventually weaken the heart muscle walls.
 The heart won’t pump enough blood, and this causes breathing difficulties and irregular rhythm of the heart which can eventually be fatal.
 It is estimated that 30% of all high blood pressure is a result of alcohol consumption.

 - Nervous System: alcohol alters brain cells which cause blackouts, memory loss, loss of control, slowed reflexes, poor vision, and slurred speech.

 - Skeletal System: calcium depletion causes brittle bones, fractures, and back pain.
 Alcoholism also destroys the white blood cells found in the bones which leaves the body more receptive to anemia, diseases, and slow-healing wounds.